unwantedfriedchicken/rpgmakermz-plugins/source/UFCTowerDefense/README.md

 ## Debug Mode

-When debug mode is set to true in plugin parameters
+When debug mode is set to `true` in plugin parameters

-- `hold 1` to multiplier ticker speed so the game become more faster
+- `press 1` to multiplier ticker speed so the game become more faster
 - `press 2` to show all tower range
 - `press 3` to cheat gold and crystal hp
 - `press 4` to limit animation